pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 **Note that version 17 of the Android SDK was released in 03/2012; if you experience build errors, please ensure that you have an appropriate version.**

-## Step 1: Obtain an id for your game
+## Step 1: Obtain an API Key

-In order to integrate the Pocket Change Android SDK plugin, you must first obtain an APP\_ID from your account manager.
-Each game will have a separate APP\_ID.
+In order to integrate the Pocket Change Android SDK plugin, you must first obtain an API key (formerly referred to as an "App ID") from your account manager.
+Each game will have a separate key.

 ## Step 2: Download the Plugin